Sales & Marketing Tips

 A popular trend is on the rise in Facebook.
 Local business leaders are creating something known as "Connection Groups".
 These are essentially exchanges where members can post their offerings or request referrals and recommendations for an unlimited array of products and services from other members.

-Connection Groups are usually created around counties, and members who join these groups usually work and/or reside in these counties.
+Connection Groups are usually created around major metro areas or counties, and members who join these groups usually work and/or reside in these service areas.
 When they have something to offer, they tell people about it.
 When they need referrals and recommendations, they ask other group members to provide contact information and validation.
 It's that simple.

 CLICK HERE to see an example of a very active Connections Group with over 14,000 local members.